wp-plugins/add-to-any/README.txt

 3. E-mail tab, with direct links to the most popular web-based e-mailers' auto-filled Compose page, a web-based sender for use with any e-mail address

 == Changelog ==

+.9.8.6.5:

+* Less JavaScript redundancy from Additional Options (saves bandwidth)
+* Compressed PNGs added, select a button from settings to begin using PNG (saves bandwidth)

 .9.8.6.4: